MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 Tag makers in a comment by using @ followed by their name.

-If you tag a maker that doesn't have access to your app, you'll be prompted to grant the maker site edit permission.
+If you tag a maker that doesn't have access to your app, you're prompted to grant the maker site edit permission.

-When someone tags you in a comment, you'll receive an email.
+When someone tags you in a comment, you receive an email.
 The email includes  the name of the person who tagged you, which page you're tagged in, the comment text, and a direct link to the comment.

 ## Moving comments between environments

-Comments in Power Page sites can't be exported or imported as solution components because they contain user collaboration data; however, you can export the Comment table to Excel and then import the Excel file into your environment.
+Comments in Power Page sites can't be exported or imported as solution components because they contain user collaboration data.
+However, you can export the Comment table to Excel and then import the Excel file into your environment.
 More information: [Export data](/power-apps/maker/data-platform/data-platform-import-export#export-data)